-During training the treadmill will stop by pressing the START key once.
+During training the treadmill belt can be stopped by pressing the START key once.
 The cockpit will switch into pause mode for 5 minutes.
 If the START key is pressed within these five minutes, training will continue from where it stopped.
 After the five-minute break, the cockpit will automatically reset, and all values will be set back to zero.
 If the pause function is used, training can be continued by re-pressing the START key.